 The goal was to create a bold and honest identity as well as representative of the group's vision and mission, with the flexibility to grow together with Månteatern and convey its wide variety of theatre experiences.

-This project was developed during my studies in dramaturgy and theatre studies at Lund University, Sweden.
+This project was developed during my studies in dramaturgy and theatre at Lund University, Sweden.

 👉 manteatern.se 👈